-Arts Council England is administering this fund on behalf of the Department for Culture, Media & Sport (DCMS).
+Arts Council England is administering this fund on behalf of the Department for Culture, Media and Sport (DCMS).
 If you have a complaint against the decision made about your application, or a complaint related to the administration of the grant, including the application and assessment process, this should be addressed directly to DCMS (details below).

-Details of the DCMS complaints procedure can be found here, or by contacting DCMS by email at enquiries@dcms.gov.uk.
-If you need to contact DCMS using an alternative method, require a response in an alternative format or need any other assistance, full contact details can be found here.
+Details of the DCMS complaints procedure can be found using the link below, or by contacting DCMS by email at enquiries@dcms.gov.uk.
+If you need to contact DCMS using an alternative method, require a response in an alternative format or need any other assistance, full contact details can be found using the link below.